computed-axial-lithography/CAL-software-Matlab/README.md

 ```

 ### Steps of main_optimize.m:
-Define parameters - all system and optimization parameters are defined with params struct
+1. **Parameter definition:** All system and optimization parameters are defined within the params struct.
--The target should be defined by naming an STL file with params.stl_filename or directly assigning a 2D or 3D matrix to the fields, params.target_2D or params.target_3D.
+- The target should be defined by assigning the name of an STL file in the directory to params.stl_filename or by directly assigning a 2D or 3D matrix to the fields, params.target_2D or params.target_3D.
--The optimization parameters are then assigned.
+- The optimization parameters are then assigned.
 These will need to be tweaked to change the step size and convergence depending on the trial and error results of optimization.
-We have had good results with 50-90 iterations, memory of ~80-90%, and learning rate of ~0.001-0.01.
+We have had good results with 30-90 iterations and learning rate of ~0.001-0.01.

 2. **Prepare target:** voxelize_target.m is called which handles voxelization of an STL file, if defined,
 and creation of the target_care_area which is a slightly dilated version of the target matrix.
 Below are examples of a prepared target using pcshow and volshow.